Skip to main content

 With caching:

-The usage.cost field in every response shows the actual amount charged, so you can track savings in real-time.
+The usage.cost and usage.cache_discount fields in every response let you track savings in real-time.